Forensic entomology and the law: Other important cases

 A case that shaped Canadian judicial history and brought forensic entomology into the headlines was the exoneration of Steven Truscott forty-eight years after being indicted for murder.
 Forensic entomology also played a role in the investigation of the 1993 raid on David Koresh and the Branch Davidians.
 Due to the publicity given to these cases, forensic entomology was able to seep further into popular culture.

 In 2004, the first use of forensic entomology in Brazil demonstrated its importance and potential if executed properly.
 Twenty-six corpses were found in an indigenous region of Rondonia, Brazil.
 The bodies of coal miners who came in contact with a group of natives and were brutally clubbed and speared were found.
 The bodies were excavated and later transported to be autopsied.
 Arrowheads, spears, and clothing were collected but no larvae, pupae, or casings were recovered from the crime scene.
 Once the cadavers were autopsied, only fifty-seven larvae were present on the bodies, and unfortunately, a maximum post-mortem interval could not be established.
-In part because of the humidity and high temperature environment, the bodies decayed quickly.
-Since only P. fulvinota, a species which colonizes all stages of decay was found on the bodies, no timeline of succession could be established.
-Had more thorough work been done on the part of the investigators or the use of DNA in forensic entomology been employed, a more conclusive post mortem interval could have been established through the casings of stage-specific arthropods.
+In part because of the humidity and high-temperature environment, the bodies decayed quickly.
+Since only P. fulvinota, a species that colonizes all stages of decay was found on the bodies, no timeline of succession could be established.
+Had more thorough work been done on the part of the investigators or the use of DNA in forensic entomology been employed, a more conclusive post-mortem interval could have been established through the casings of stage-specific arthropods.